sgonz149/EmployeeDatabase/README.md

 # EmployeeDatabase
-Personal Project to become familiar with TSQL and C#
+Personal Project to become familiar with T-SQL and C#

 Startup Configuration Technologies used: